develodesign/builderio-cloudflare-worker/README.md

 ## Installation

-### Create Web Worker
+### Create Worker
-Create a new Cloudflare Webworker on the CF Account level
+Create a new Cloudflare Worker on the CF Account level

 ![Screenshot of the Cloudflare Variables and Secrets screen.](https://www.develodesign.co.uk/images/builderio/builderio-create-cloudflareworker.png)